-Type 1 diabetes presents with polyuria, polydipsia, weight loss, generalised weakness, and blurred vision.
-Some patients present with diabetic ketoacidosis, the acute complication of type 1 diabetes.
-These patients have symptoms of dehydration and acidosis such as nausea, vomiting, abdominal pain, tachypnoea, tachycardia, and lethargy.
+Type 1 diabetes can be diagnosed at any age, with a peak around 10-14 years.
+It commonly presents with polyuria, polydipsia, weight loss, and generalised weakness.
+Other symptoms, such as blurred vision, may occur.
+Many patients present with diabetic ketoacidosis, an acute complication of type 1 diabetes.
+These patients have symptoms of dehydration and acidosis such as nausea, vomiting, abdominal pain, tachypnoea, tachycardia, lethargy, and altered mental status.
+When the initial presentation of type 1 diabetes occurs in adulthood, it is known as latent autoimmune diabetes in adults (LADA).
+It is important to distinguish LADA from type 2 diabetes, as treatment with insulin is required.
 Rarely, a patient is diagnosed with type 1 diabetes during routine blood tests.
 The condition is diagnosed long before its chronic complications have developed.

 Diagnosis can be made on the basis of any of the following: